-- (1) Pre-tax non-operating expenses of \$7.0 million for the Successor Period from October 20, 2021 through December 31, 2021 includes \$1.9 million in costs to achieve integration and operational synergies, \$2.2 million related to the Business Combination and costs to prepare for becoming a public company, \$1.4 million of restructuring costs, and \$1.0 million of costs to achieve IT system integration and efficiency. - (2) Pre-tax non-operating expenses of \$34.7 million for the Predecessor Stub Period from July 1, 2021 through October 19, 2021 includes \$26.2 million related to the Business Combination and costs to prepare for becoming a public company, \$4.1 million in costs to achieve integration and operational synergies, \$1.5 million of restructuring costs, and \$1.5 million of costs to achieve IT system integration and efficiency. - (3) Pre-tax non-operating expenses of \$43.1 million for the Predecessor Period fiscal year ended June 30, 2021 includes \$14.2 million of legal and professional fees related to the Business Combination and costs to prepare for becoming a public company, \$13.1 million in costs to achieve integration and operational synergies, \$5.9 million of mergers and acquisition expenses, \$5.5 million of restructuring costs, and \$4.5 million of costs to achieve IT system integration and efficiency. - (4) Pre-tax non-operating expenses of \$20.1 million for the Predecessor Period fiscal year ended June 30, 2020 includes \$10.8 million of mergers and acquisition expenses, \$3.8 million of costs to achieve operational synergies, \$3.4 million of costs to achieve IT system integration and efficiency, and \$1.6 million of expenses related to debt refinancing. - (5) Pre-tax non-operating expenses of \$14.7 million for the Predecessor Period fiscal year ended June 30, 2019 includes \$6.5 million of mergers and acquisition expenses, \$2.8 million of costs to achieve IT system integration and efficiency, \$2.8 million of costs to achieve operational synergies, and \$0.5 million of expenses related to debt refinancing.
+(1) Pre-tax non-operating expenses of \$7.0 million for the Successor Period from October 20, 2021 through December 31, 2021 includes \$1.9 million in costs to achieve integration and operational synergies, \$2.2 million related to the Business Combination and costs to prepare for becoming a public company, \$1.4 million of restructuring costs, and \$1.0 million of costs to achieve information technology system integration and efficiency.

+Pre-tax non-operating expenses of \$34.7 million for the Predecessor Stub Period from July 1, 2021 through October 19, 2021 includes \$26.2 million related to the Business Combination and costs to prepare for becoming a public company, \$4.1 million in costs to achieve integration and operational synergies, \$1.5 million of restructuring costs, and \$1.5 million of costs to achieve information technology system (2) integration and efficiency.

+(3) Pre-tax non-operating expenses of \$43.1 million for the Predecessor Period fiscal year ended June 30, 2021 includes \$14.2 million of legal and professional fees related to the Business Combination and costs For the non-operating expenses of \$20.1 million for the Predecessor Period fiscal year ended June 30, 2020 includes \$10.8 million of mergers and acquisition expenses, \$5.8 million of costs to achieve integration and efficiency.
+Pre-tax non-operating expenses of \$20.1 million for the Predecessor Period fiscal year ended June 30, 2020 includes \$10.8 million of mergers and acquisition expenses, \$3.8 million of costs to achieve operational synergies, \$3.4 million of costs to achieve information technology system integration and efficiency, and \$1.6 million of expenses related to debt refinancing.
+Pre-tax non-operating expenses of \$14.7 million for the Predecessor Period fiscal year ended June 30, 2019 includes \$6.5 million of expenses related to debt refinancing.
+(5)